Five Britons held after their racing yacht apparently strayed into Iranian waters.

 Britain’s foreign office has said it had some “limited indirect contact” with the five but could not say where they were being held or if they were in prison.

-The incident comes amid heightened tensions between Tehran and the West over Iran’s nuclear programme, and months after Iran accused Britain of involvement in its post-election violence.
+Tensions between Tehran and the West have escalated over Iran’s nuclear programme, and months after Iran accused Britain of involvement in its post-election violence.

 Iran’s Revolutionary Guards said on Tuesday it was their duty to confront “foreign forces” in the Islamic Republic’s waters.